Blog originally published on November 23, 2019.

 Tip 6: Experience local traditions

 Is there a performance, festival, market or other cultural event going on where you’re travel nursing?
 If so, don’t miss out!
 Embrace what’s going on around you and dive into the community festivities.
-It’s a great way to meet new people and have fun with the friends you’ve made while on assignment.
+It’s a great way to meet new people and have fun with the friends you’ve made while on contract.

 Related blog post: Travel nursing during the holiday season